 In July 2020, the Law School Admission Council (LSAC) announced a new “score preview” service.
-Beginning with the September 2022 test, all test takers (not just first-time test takers are now allowed to see their scores before deciding whether to keep or cancel them.
-But there’s a catch: the score preview service costs an additional $45, if elected before test day (or before the first test day for online LSAT administrations), and $75 if elected after (the first) test day.
+Beginning with the September 2022 test, all test takers (not just first-time test takers) are now allowed to see their scores before deciding whether to keep or cancel them.
+But there’s a catch: the score preview service costs an additional $45, if elected before the first test day for online LSAT administrations, and $75 if elected after the first test day.
 Test-takers with an approved fee-waiver from LSAC will not be charged the additional fee for the service.

 So the question is, is it worth the extra $45?
 On the one hand, considering all the money you’re going to pay for the application process (at a minimum: $222 LSAT + $200 CAS + $45/school + each school’s application fee), you might have a tendency to think, what’s another $45?
 And if you’re in a position where that $45 is no big deal, you’re right.
 You should probably go for it.
 The same is true for those of you with a fee waiver.